A university reorganisation may result in forced redundancies. Below, you can read about how this might affect you, so you know what to expect.

 Dismissal and redundancy criteria during reorganisation

 A reorganisation can mean that some jobs cease to exist.
+This does not apply to employees from the Participation Act (Participatiewet) target group: they cannot be made redundant because the position has been terminated, but will retain a range of duties similar in nature and number of working hours.
 If a job disappears, the person occupying the post, in principle, faces dismissal.
 If the disappearing job is not unique (i.e. there are multiple people who perform the same or similar jobs), redundancy criteria will determine who qualifies for dismissal.
 The jobs in question must be ‘interchangeable positions’.

 Positions are interchangeable if they are the same or comparable.
 Interchangeable positions are comparable in terms of duties, required knowledge, skills and competencies, and equivalent in terms of job scale and remuneration.